-Historically, fixed indemnity policies have been income replacement policies, to help compensate people for time out of work.
-The plan will provide a fixed amount of money per day or over a set period while the policyholder is in the hospital or under medical care.
+A typical fixed indemnity plan will provide a fixed amount of money per day or over a set period while the policyholder is in the hospital or under medical care.
 The amount provided is often far below the patient’s actual costs.
-Thus, consumers can find that they pay more in premiums than they get in return.
+Thus, consumers often find that they pay more in premiums than they get in return.
 Consumers who suspect that a fixed indemnity plan is falsely advertising itself as health insurance should report the company to the state department of insurance.
-(See Other Resources, Where To Go for Help for a list of state Departments of Insurance).
+(See Other Resources, When and How to Contact Insurance Regulators for a list of state Departments of Insurance).
 (45 C.F.R. § 148.200; 26 U.S.C. § 5000A; CMS, ACA Implementation FAQs-Set 11).